 Rocky grassland admixed with Alpine-like low shrubs and pine woodland, c.
 11,000 feet.
 Some of the areas in this habitat are very reminiscent of areas in the Davis Mountains of western Texas where Montezuma Quail occur, so it is unsurprising that its congener the Ocellated Quail occurs on the plateau.
 Our guide has seen the quail in these habitats a number of times, but despite much searching we did not find any - however at a location on the edge of the plateau we lucked-in of a pair of Ocellated Quail thanks to the male singing to us!:

 The fellow with the red pants is our local guide Matteus - the red pants are traditional dress for men in this Mayan community.
 Marvellous Melvin is holding the 'scope and astounding Aaron is in the middle:

-Rocky open grassland; home to the endemic wetmorei subspecies of Savannah Sparrow:
+Rocky open grassland; home to the endemic, isolated wetmorei subspecies of Savannah Sparrow: